00A44/Celtic-OS/README.md

 <p align="left">

-The three phases will go like this.
+The three releases will go like this.
 1. Wallpaper
 2. Desktop Environment
 3. Operating System